jhoeljp/Python/pomodoro_GUI/README.md

 # Functionality

-4 WORK periods of 25 minutes of work.
+4 periods of 25 minutes of Work.

 3 short break opf 5 minutes and one long brake of 20 minutes.